 It’s essential to be proactive when maintaining your fabric structure.
 Look out for significant weather events that may affect its integrity or safety, and set reminders for structural and fabric checks every six months.

 By proactively taking care of and maintaining your structure, you’ll be able to increase its lifespan and reduce any risks of structural failure and injuries.

 Routine maintenance and cleaning reduce your chances of damage, saving you money and frustration in the long run.

-Here at Edge Innovations, we are committed to providing the most durable, functional, and affordable fabric structure options in North America.
+Here at Edge Inc, we are committed to providing the most durable, functional, and affordable fabric structure options in North America.